 Liability risk is inherent to every business.
 A business owners policy provides a liability package with a broad range of coverage.
 The most important coverage for manufacturers is Products-Completed Operations Coverage.
 In the event of a lawsuit claiming that a product manufactured by your business caused injury or damages this coverage will provide for the legal defense and damages.

-Manufacturing solar panels is very physically and mentally demanding and workers are exposed to a variety of risks.
-In particular the large size and rooftop installation of most solar panels creates a number of potentially dangerous situations for employees.
+Building solar panels is very physically and mentally demanding and workers are exposed to a variety of risks.
+In particular, the large size and rooftop installation of most solar panels creates a number of potentially dangerous situations for employees.
 When considering the safety of employees, prevention is always the best option.
-In the event that there is a workplace accident, it is important to be prepared with the correct insurance coverage.
+In the event that there is a solar panel manufacturer accident, it is important to be prepared with the correct insurance coverage.
 Workers’ compensation insurance will provide compensation for wages and medical expenses of employees who are injured or become ill on the job.
 Most states require a company to hold a workers’ compensation policy for their employees.
 If you are unsure of your state’s requirements for worker’s compensation coverage check with your insurance agent.